OREsome North Pennines

-OREsome North Pennines is a new two-year project to aid better understanding and improved management of eight ‘at-risk’ structures relating to the area’s mining heritage.
+OREsome North Pennines was a two and a half year project to aid better understanding and improved management of eight ‘at-risk’ structures relating to the area’s mining heritage.
 The sites are classified Scheduled Monuments by Historic England.

-The project, made possible thanks to a grant from the Heritage Lottery Fund, will run from 2016-2018 and train volunteers to survey and monitor the archaeological, ecological and geological interest on an annual basis, so that any management problems can be detected before they become critical.
+The project, made possible thanks to a grant from the Heritage Lottery Fund, and the Weardale Area Action Partnership, ran from 2016-2018 and has trained volunteers to survey and monitor the archaeological, ecological and geological interest on an annual basis, so that any management problems can be detected before they become critical.

-Uniquely, the project will provide an opportunity to look at these sites in an integrated way.
+Uniquely, the project provided an opportunity to look at these sites in an integrated way.
 So any future management of the sites will have due regard to archaeological, ecological and geological features.

-In addition to survey and monitoring, the project will explore prehistoric and Roman mining activity in the North Pennines, about which very little is known.
-There will also be a programme of events and interpretation material, such as self-guided trail leaflets, so that the findings of the project can be shared as widely as possible.
+In addition to survey and monitoring, the project explored prehistoric and Roman mining activity in the North Pennines, about which very little is known.
+A programme of guided walks, led by the volunteers, as well as the creation of interpretation material, including self-guided trail leaflets, has helped to share our knowledge and enthusiasm for these sites more widely.

 - Brandon Walls lead mine and ore works, near Rookhope, Co.
 Durham.

 - Cashwell hush and lead mining remains, and Upper Slatesike lead mine and ore works, near Garrigill, Cumbria.